-The transportation modes reflect an emphasis on public transportation, non-motorized travel, shared-ride (carpool/vanpool), and virtual travel (i.e., work-at-home, web-based business, teleconferencing, etc.); a highway network focused on effective management and operations (e.g., through HOV/managed lanes, traveler information, and signal coordination); as well as accommodation of freight and logistics through strategic access improvements.
+The transportation modes reflect an emphasis on public transportation, non-motorized travel, shared-ride (carpool/vanpool), and virtual travel (i.e., work-at-home, web-based business, teleconferencing, etc.); a highway network focused on effective management and operations (e.g., through HOV/managed lanes, traveler information, coordinated adaptive ramp metering, and signal coordination); as well as accommodation of freight and logistics through strategic access improvements.

-There is a large pool of existing and emerging multimodal options to draw from and build on in the Inland Empire: commuter rail (Metrolink IEOC, 91/Perris Valley, Riverside, and San Bernardino lines), light rail (with the Gold Line extension to Pomona by 2025), regional Diesel Multiple Unit (DMU) rail (with self-powered zero-emission trainsets), and high speed rail (California High-Speed Rail Phase 2, Virgin Rail from Apple Valley to Las Vegas).
+There is a large pool of existing and emerging multimodal options to draw from and build on in the Inland Empire: commuter rail (Metrolink IEOC, 91/Perris Valley, Riverside, and San Bernardino lines), light rail (with the Gold Line extension to Pomona by 2025), regional Diesel Multiple Unit (DMU) rail (with self-powered zeroemission trainsets), and high speed rail (California High-Speed Rail Phase 2, Brightline West from Apple Valley to Las Vegas).
 Efficient and frequent local bus, express bus, and BRT options also exist and are being expanded with the forthcoming West Valley Connector BRT.
-Lyft is now providing an important connection to Ontario
+Lyft is now providing an important connection to Ontario International Airport from the Riverside and San Bernardino Metrolink lines, and first/last mile connections are being advanced linking transit and key destinations.
+Regional bike networks are creating a backbone that provides the regional connectivity needed to service those who can take these modes for daily commutes.
+Land use and housing are intertwined with the regional transportation network in a way that, because of much higher costs in coastal counties, has historically produced longer commutes and travel times for inland residents.
+The challenge before us now is to encourage better balance in jobs and housing regionally for the sake of livability, cost, and VMT/GHG reduction.